IBM/fabcar-blockchain-sample/README.md

 * Click the `IBM Blockchain Platform` extension button on the left.
 This will show the packaged contracts on top and the blockchain connections on the bottom.

-* Next, right click on the packaged contract to export it and choose `Export Package`
+* Next, right click on the packaged contract to export it and choose `Export Package`.

 * Choose a location on your machine and save `.cds` file.
 We will use this packages smart contract later to deploy on our work.